Matt266/beamlib/README.md

 ## How to install
 Since the package is not yet registered, it can't be downloaded the same way as registered packages.
 Still, the process is fairly similiar.
-Open a julia REPL by tpying:
+Open a Julia REPL by tpying:

 ```
 julia
 ```

-Then, in this REPL, open julias package manager by typing:
+Then, in this REPL, open Julias package manager by typing:

 ```
 ]
 ```

-And finally install the package via its gitlab link (same link you would use for cloning):
+And finally install the package via its GitHub link (same link you would use for cloning):

 ```
 add https://github.com/Matt266/beamlib.git